Download Free Developer Marketing Playbook [2026]

 All the content metrics are essential, but as a B2B SaaS startup, your core metric could be the CTA Click-Through Rate.
 It shows whether your content is not just being read but actually motivating users to take the next step toward conversion, like demo requests, signups, or product adoption.

-What's A Good Scroll Depth?
+4. What's a Good Scroll Depth?

 A good scroll depth usually falls between 60% and 80%.
 This suggests that most visitors are actively engaging with your content and scrolling through a significant portion of the page, enough to reach key messaging or CTAs placed mid-way or lower on the page.

-How Can I Use Traffic Source Data To Improve My Content Strategy?
+5. How Can I Use Traffic Source Data To Improve My Content Strategy?

 It's crucial to understand where your audience is coming from and whether they align with your target users.
 Traffic source data helps you identify if you're reaching your buyer personas.
 Based on that, you can create more relevant content and refine existing pages to reach better and connect with your ideal customers.